-The Tampa Bay Buccaneers may have won the Super Bowl back in February, but now we’re finally getting a closer look at the official Tampa Bay Buccaneers’ Super Bowl Ring.
+The Tampa Bay Buccaneers may have won the Super Bowl back in February, leading Tom Brady to add a sixth Super Bowl ring to his collection, but now we’re finally getting a closer look at the official Tampa Bay Buccaneers’ Super Bowl Ring.
 And trust us when we say you’ve never seen a Super Bowl Ring quite like this.

 Made by Jason of Beverly Hills, the 14 carat yellow and white gold ring features 319 diamonds, weighing in at 15 carats total.
 “From the beginning, there was one thing that was very clear to us, is that the Glazer family wanted to have the best Super Bowl ring in history,” said Jason Arasheben of Jason of Beverly Hills.
 “They wanted every detail to stand out and every detail to be done to perfection so that they could deliver the best possible ring to the organization, the team and the community.”

 Tampa Bay Buccaneers’ Super Bowl Ring is the First of Its Kind

 Let’s get into the ring details now, shall we?
 The top of the ring features two Lombardi trophies and the instantly recognizable Bucs flag logo carved from a red stone.
 The trophy on the left is made up of nine diamonds, representing the nine points given up by the Bucs in the game, one of the fewest in history.
 The trophies and flag sit on top of small round diamonds, with the words World Champions on the top and bottom, encrusted in diamonds.

 The 319 total diamonds featured on the top of the ring represent the final score of the game, 31-9, Buccaneers.